mit-orcd/orcd-spack/README.md

 Here are notes of the modifications on the configure files.

 ***config.yaml:***
-* Set install root path as `orcd/software/community/001/rocky8`.
+* Set the install root path as `orcd/software/community/001/rocky8`.
 Installation files will be automacitally created in there.
 * Set install path scheme.

 ***compilers.yaml:***